KSCHdsc/BlackCap-Grabber/README.md

 </h2>

 **NOTE:** \
-BlackCap was made for educational purposes, therefor all consequences caused by your actions are **your** responsibility and accountability.
+BlackCap was made for educational purposes, there for all consequences caused by your actions are **your** responsibility and accountability.

 ---